kunalgharate/ShoppingCartApp/readme.md

 ## Features

+- Choose user
+- Select product for the user
 - Add items to the cart
 - Remove items from the cart
 - View the total price of the cart
-- Offline storage for the product catalog and user's shopping cart
+- Discount added for the customers
 - Clean architecture design for better maintainability and scalability

 ## Technologies Used